jconerly/ZeroMQ-Poller-Timer/README.md

 Currently, ZeroMQ::Poller has no built in functionality to let you periodically break out of the the `poll()` and do work.
-So this is my attempt at adding a periodic timer within the boundry of ZeroMQ::Poller.
+So this is my attempt at adding periodic timer functionality to ZeroMQ::Poller, using ZeroMQ.

 ZeroMQ::Poller::Timer is a simple, AnyEvent-like timer for use with ZeroMQ::Poller.
 Like an AnyEvent timer you can set each timer to fire